 Where to Buy

 The Katana Junior is available from PMG with free shipping in the US, and very reasonable shipping rates to anywhere else in the world.
-For best service I would always recommend buying direct if you can (also nice to support the little guys), but if you can’t for some reason, I have also provided links to Amazon, B&H and Adorama.
-I know a lot of people from the UK and Canada also read this site, and for them I would definitely recommend direct purchase.
+For best service, I would always recommend buying direct if you can (also nice to support the little guys), but if you can’t for some reason, I have also provided links to Amazon, B&H and Adorama.
+I know a lot of people from the UK and Canada also read this site, and for them, I would definitely recommend the direct purchase.

 –>>Direct from ProMediaGear (Preferred Option)